Botspot/Pi-Power-Tools/README.md

         version #Lets Vdesktop keep track of what version it is to see when an update is available.
         README.md #The instructions for running vdesktop standalone
 ```
+### Basic script design:
+ - The scripts all use YAD to handle the user interface.* I found that Zenity was way too limited.
+`*` Okay, `installgui` and `update` *do* use zenity because Raspbian does not include YAD by default.

 ## Q&A
  - Q: Unique logo.
 What inspired you?
 ![logo](https://github.com/Botspot/Pi-Power-Tools/blob/master/icons/logo-64.png?raw=true)
-**A: It's a mishmash of BB-8, the RPi logo, and a saw blade to convey a power tool.**
+**A: It's a combination of BB-8, the RPi logo, and a saw blade to convey a power tool.**
  - Q: What made you develop this tool?
 **A: I while back, I wanted to download Raspbian, uninstall all programming tools from it, add a chrome extension to the browser, then flash it to a SD card.
 It took several days to fumble around with terminal commands.
-I decided there must be a better way, so I developed this tool.**
+It was so ridiculously tedious, that I realized there must be a better way.**
  - Q: How long did it take to program this?
 **A: Several months.
-Zenity was so limited, so I switched to YAD, which allowed much more control over the user interface.**
+But it was entirely worth the effort.**